michael-borck/fbl-six-months-later/source/presentation.md

 And in research - multiple faculty mentioned using AI to critique their writing, check their analysis.
 They're using it as a sophisticated second pair of eyes.

+Shyam in Entrepreneurship shows us something critical: AI didn't just change *how* he teaches—it changed *what* he could assess.
+His traditional annotated bibliography assignment?
+AI could complete it in minutes.
+So he redesigned the entire unit.
+Now: AI generates quiz questions integrated with chunked lectures, and in-class group worksheets where students apply concepts to startup scenarios.
+The AI helps him create better materials faster, but the assessment now requires collaboration, application, and real-time thinking—things AI can't do for students.

-[Point to Information Systems branch] Here's an example from my own teaching: I created a virtual company staffed by AI chatbot employees - finance director, HR manager, IT support.
+And here's an example from my own teaching: I created a virtual company staffed by AI chatbot employees - finance director, HR manager, IT support.
 Students have to navigate this workplace, extract information, make decisions.
 But I'm marking their conversations.
 The questions they ask.
 How they evaluate responses.
 The AI isn't doing their work - it's creating an authentic environment for demonstrating workplace competence.
 This wasn't possible before AI, but it's incredibly valuable for preparing students for real workplaces where they'll interact with AI systems.

-But notice the pattern [point to trunk and roots]: In every case, faculty expertise guides the AI.
+But notice the pattern: In every case, faculty expertise guides the AI.
 They evaluate outputs, correct errors, integrate results. **This is crucial: AI tools are powerful, but they make mistakes.
 Hallucinations, bias, outdated information.
 The solution isn't to avoid AI - it's to use domain expertise as the quality control.** Students need to learn this same pattern.

 The AI is a scaffold for expertise, not a replacement of it.
 This is crucial for how we teach students to use these tools.
 :::
 ---

 # Common Ground Across Disciplines